 Please note that the nutritional information provided are guidelines and may vary based on the brand of products used.
 For your specific nutritional goals use My Fitness Pal or Verywell Fit recipe calculators.
 All content within this site is not intended as medical diagnosis or treatment and should not be considered a substitute for professional medical expertise.

-Looking for another egg meal prep idea?
-Give these Instant Pot Egg Bites a try!
+Looking for another meal prep idea?
+Give these Savory Keto Muffins and Instant Pot Egg Bites a try!

 PIN TO YOUR BREAKFAST, BRUNCH, LOW CARB AND KETO BOARDS

 Your little egg muffins is a good and quick way to get everyone fed and out of the house in the morning.

 I love how these can be customized to whatever you like or whatever is in the fridge!
 They look super-yummy.
 And I am all for any strategy that allows me a few extra minutes of sleep in the morning!
 I can’t wait to try these!

 Thanks, Kristen.
 They really help me eat something healthy in the morning when I have a stash of these.
 I eat these egg muffin cups for snacks too!

 keep the recipies coming

 Can you give calorie and carb counts?
 Also, can I only use egg whites? seems like it could be good for my diet!

 Hi Barbara, I really don’t know the nutritional value of each muffin.
 It’ll vary depending on the ingredients you add.
 There are several online recipe nutrition calculators like My Fitness Pal and Nutritiondata.self.com. that you can use to get a good estimate.
 You can use only egg whites.
 They may not be as fluffy, but they will taste just as good!